lannonbr/vscode-rocks/src/pages/minimal-ui/index.md

 * View: Toggle Breadcrumbs
 * View: Toggle Panel

-You could go one by one and toggle them off if you prefer not to use them or want a minimal editor, but it would be extremely convienent if you could toggle many at once.
+You could go one by one and toggle them off if you prefer not to use them or want a minimal editor, but it would be extremely convenient if you could toggle many at once.

 # Multi-command VS Code Extension